-Date Passenger

-Witness

-Sworn to and subscribed in my presence by, on the day of Passenger, as the signing of this waiver being his/her free and

-voluntary act and deed.

-(seal)

-Notary Public Commission expires:

-(This part signed only if passenger is a sp assigned to use or operate the vehicle or e ouse, child, stepchild, parent or grandparent to the City Employee equipment for transport.)

-Date Employee

-Witness

-by, on the day of Employee of the City of Napoleon, as the signing of this waiver

-being his/her free and voluntary act and d

-(seal) Notary Public

-If passenger is a minor child, then parer Commission expires:
+Date Passenger Witness Sworn to and subscribed in my presence by, Passenge , on the day of er, as the signing of this waiver being his/her free and voluntary act and deed. (seal) Notary Public Commission expires: assigned to use or operate the vehicle or equipmer ild, stepchild, parent or grandparent to the City Employee nt for transport.) assigned to use or operate the vehicle or equipmer nt for transport.)
+Date Witness Sworn to and subscribed in my presence by Employee, on the day of Date Witness Sworn to and subscribed in my presence by Employee assigned to use or operate the vehicle or equipmer Date Witness Sworn to and subscribed in my presence by Employee, on the day of Date Witness Sworn to and subscribed in my presence by, Employee Employee, on the day of